 NFL Defensive Player of the Year: AP

-1st team All-NFL: AP, PFWA, NEA, Sporting News
+1st team All-NFL: AP, PFWA, NEA, Pro Football Weekly, Sporting News

-Singletary continued to star in the middle of Chicago’s defense, which ranked at the top of the league for the third straight year in 1986, playing for another seven seasons and going to the Pro Bowl after each while also continuing to be a consensus first-team All-NFL selection in five of the next six years (a total of seven times overall).
-He was also again named NFL Defensive Player of the Year by the Associated Press in 1988.
-Singletary appeared in 172 regular season games and 12 more in the postseason on his way to induction into the Pro Football Hall of Fame, Class of 1998.
+Singletary played for another four seasons and went to the Pro Bowl after each while also continuing to be a consensus first-team All-NFL selection in two of the next three years (a total of seven times overall, in addition to the 10 Pro Bowl selections), a tribute to his toughness and work ethic.
+He appeared in 172 regular season games and 12 more in the postseason on his way to induction into the Pro Football Hall of Fame, Class of 1998.

 MVP Profiles feature players who were named MVP or Player of the Year in the NFL, AAFC (1946-49), AFL (1960-69), WFL (1974), or USFL (1983-85) by a recognized organization (Associated Press, Pro Football Writers Association, Newspaper Enterprise Association, United Press International, The Sporting News, Maxwell Club – Bert Bell Award, or the league itself).
 Also includes Associated Press NFL Offensive and Defensive Players of the Year.